 Arguably, most crucial of all is having the pups feed and take some of the mother's colostrum (antibody-rich, first milk) within a couple of hours of birth.
 Missing out on that early colostrum means the developing immune system loses out big time.

-Spotting worrying signs of fading early, gives the pup the best chance of successful treatment and recovery.
+Spotting worrying signs of fading early-on, gives the pup the best chance of successful treatment and recovery.
 Be vigilant for:

 ■ Pups that spend time away from the rest of the litter